Acronyms & glossary

 - Parliamentary Secretary

-The Parliamentary Secretary for Health and Ageing, who assists the Minister for Health by assuming responsibility for the TGA.
+The Parliamentary Secretary for Health, who assists the Minister for Health by assuming responsibility for the TGA.

 - Partially processed goods